RCS-TA/Recruitment-Resources/README.md

 Hello everyone, Im [Robbie](https://www.linkedin.com/in/robbiecraigsimpson/)

-Currently im working for HelloFresh in their Data team, mainly recruiting for our Berlin office.
+Currently i'm working for HelloFresh in their Data team, mainly recruiting for our Berlin office.

 I decided to formalise this list after my bookmarks were getting a bit out of hand.
 Inspired by [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) github.
-I have created a list of resources in which I use frequently or want to remember for future reference
+I have created a list of resources in which I use frequently or want to remember for future reference.
+Although the list is primarily for me, I decided to make it public as it might be useful for others, if you have any feedback etc please feel free to find me on [Linkedin](https://www.linkedin.com/in/robbiecraigsimpson/)

-If you are looking for something more extensive the [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) by Sjamilla  has a far more indepth set of resources, some of mine ive found through that list.
+If you are looking for something more extensive the [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) by Sjamilla  has a far more indepth set of resources, some of mine i've found through that list.

 Because the purpose of the list is more to self-organise you might notice resource links being deleted/changed over time so please bookmark/make your own list if you find something useful!

 ___